 “I find that it’s easier to cope with loss when…”

 Coping is a personal process unique to the individual grieving, explains Dr. Mendez.
 “Explaining loss and sadness away impedes grief resolution and management from evolving and may lead to profound and enduring symptoms beyond the typical grief process and require a higher level of intervention,” she says.
 Instead of pouring out advice, acknowledge the emotions of loss and sadness.
 “Allow space for communication and talk about the experience and feelings and provide a calm and non-judgmental listening ear.”
-Here are some thoughtful ways to comfort people who are grieving.
+Learn what the Day of the Dead can teach you about grief.

 “Don’t worry, you can try again soon.”